Volunteer with elephants in Laos

 - Return to Luang Prabang after your project

-- Shared volunteer accommodation with western toilets and hot and cold showers
+- Shared volunteer accommodation at the project site with western toilets and hot and cold showers

 - Linen and towels